joone/MSEdgeExplainers/DelayedMessages/explainer.md

 Returns the total number of all entry-point JavaScript tasks, including those with a duration les than 5ms.

 #### `PerformanceDelayedMessageTiming.totalScriptDuration`
-Returns the cumulative duration (in milliseconds) of all script entries listed in the scripts property.
+Returns the cumulative duration (in milliseconds) of all scripts included in scriptTaskCount.

 #### `PerformanceDelayedMessageTiming.messageType`